 We spend two days walking slowly up the trail above and around our camp in search of Cambodian Laughingthrush and all the previously mentioned species, along with a few other rarer forest dwellers that have been recorded here, including Mountain Scops Owl, Blyth’s, Sulphur-breasted and Kloss’s Leaf Warblers and White-tailed Robin.
 Camping.

 After breakfast we head back down the mountain then and drive east to Phnom Penh for a welcome shower and final dinner.

 Tour cost includes: all accommodation, main meals, overland transport, entrance fees, drinking water, tips to local drivers and guides, and guide fees.

 Tour cost excludes: International flights and departure taxes, visa, travel insurance, drinks, tips to tour guides, and other items of a personal nature.

-Accommodation: comfortable twin-bed, and single rooms, all with private facilities except for Touran National Park where rooms are simple and shared without private facilities.
+Accommodation: comfortable twin-bed, and single rooms, all with private facilities except for Mount Aural where we camp in fairly comfortable conditions with full logistical support.

 Walking difficulty: generally easy throughout, with a lot of time under the sun, and scanning.

-Number of endemics and range-restricted species: Laos' single endemic while in Cambodia a number of Critically Endangered species, and a handful of near-endemics or species now only likely in Cambodia.
+Number of endemics and range-restricted species: Cambodia's two endemics, a number of Critically Endangered species, and a handful of near-endemics or species now only likely in Cambodia.